Creasento/PWM3389_Arduino/README.md

 # License

-Copyright (c) Minhyeok Baek.
+Copyright (c) Minhyeok Baek, Sunjun Kim.
 All right reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public